donalsonwilson-stack/MarketCompetitionMetrics/paper.md

 These metrics can be computed either for a single cross-section or for a panel dataset, and each function includes an optional plotting mode that visualises the temporal evolution of competition.

+# Research Impact Statement

+MarketCompetitionMetrics lowers the barrier to conducting rigorous competition analysis by providing a unified, open-source implementation of four widely used market competition indicators.
+By supporting both Python and R ecosystems, the software enables reproducible research across disciplines including economics, finance, banking, and insurance studies.

+The framework is intended to benefit researchers, students, and regulators by replacing fragmented, ad hoc scripts with a standardized and transparent workflow, thereby improving comparability and reproducibility in empirical competition research.

 # Acknowledgments

 This work was supported by the Moroccan Ministry of Higher Education, Scientific Research and Innovation, the Digital Development Agency (DDA), and the CNRST under the Smart DLSP Project – AL KHAWARIZMI Program.